Career HubResume

 • Use a tool like Teal’s Job Matching to identify missing keywords and see how well your resume matches the description.

-• Or compare manually: create a word cloud or ask a friend to skim both the posting and your resume.
+• Or compare the two manually: Create a word or Google doc where you can paste both side-by-side, or ask a friend to skim both the posting and your resume.

-• Ask yourself: “Does this resume make it obvious that I’m a strong fit for this job?”
+• Read the posting and your resume, then ask yourself: “Does this resume make it obvious that I’m a strong fit for this job?”

 Step 9: Proofread and polish